Everything – The Real Thing Story

-Hear the story of these Black British soul sensations
+Hear the incredible story of these Black British funk and soul pioneers

 In this vibrant documentary, the ‘other four lads from Liverpool’ The Real Thing tell their inspiring story, from the tough streets of Toxteth to the bright lights of New York, and international stardom as Britain’s first million-selling soul and funk band.

 Against a backdrop of racism and social and political turmoil, The Real Thing were the first all-Black British band to hit number one in the pop charts, with the perennial ‘You To Me Are Everything’, and as a result became the original Black pin-ups for teenage fans in the UK.

 Across genres of funk, soul, RnB and disco, The Real Thing have established an astonishing back catalogue, with hits like ‘Can’t Get By Without You’, ‘You’ll Never Know What You’re Missing’ and ‘Can You Feel the Force’ setting dance floors alight.